-15. The Commissioner finds that DRT contravened Regulation 21 of PECR.
+15. The Commissioner finds that SBG contravened regulation 21 of PECR.

 - 16. The Commissioner finds that the contravention was as follows: - 17.
-Between 11 February 2021 and 22 March 2022, DRT instigated the use of a public telecommunications service for the purposes of making 80,240 unsolicited calls for direct marketing purposes to subscribers where the number allocated to the subscriber in respect of the called line was a number listed on the register of numbers kept by the Commissioner in accordance with Regulation 26, contrary to Regulation 21(1)(b) of PECR.
-This resulted in two complaints being made to the TPS and the Commissioner. - 18.
-The Commissioner is also satisfied for the purposes of Regulation 21 that these 80,240 unsolicited direct marketing calls were made to subscribers who had registered with the TPS at least 28 days prior to receiving the calls, and who for the purposes of Regulation 21(4) had not provided valid notification, that they did not object to receiving such calls. - 19.
-For such notification to be valid under Regulation 21(4), the individual must have taken a clear and positive action to override their TPS registration and indicate their willingness to receive marketing calls from the company.
+Between 01 August 2022 and 31 January 2023, SBG instigated the use of a public telecommunications service for the purposes of making 5,361 unsolicited calls for direct marketing purposes to subscribers where the number allocated to the subscriber in respect of the called line was a number listed on the register of numbers kept by the Commissioner in accordance with regulation 26, contrary to regulation 21(1)(b) of PECR.
+This resulted in a combined 11 complaints being made to the TPS and the Commissioner. - 18.
+The Commissioner is also satisfied for the purposes of regulation 21 that these 5,361 unsolicited direct marketing calls were made to subscribers who had registered with the TPS at least 28 days prior to receiving the calls, and who for the purposes of regulation 21(4) had not provided notification that they did not object to receiving such calls. - 19.
+For such notification to be valid under regulation 21(4), the individual must have taken a clear and positive action to override their TPS registration and indicate their willingness to receive marketing calls from the company.
 The notification should reflect the individual's choice about whether or not they are willing to receive marketing calls.
 Therefore, where signing up to use a product or service is conditional upon receiving marketing calls, companies will need to demonstrate how this constitutes a clear and positive notification of the individual's willingness to receive such calls. - 20.
 The notification must clearly indicate the individual's willingness to receive marketing calls specifically.
-Companies cannot rely on
+Companies cannot rely on individuals opting in to marketing communications generally, unless it is clear that this will include telephone calls.

-- individuals opting in to marketing communications generally, unless it is clear that this will include telephone calls. - 21.
-Further, the notification must demonstrate the individual's willingness to receive marketing calls from that company specifically.
-Notifications will not be valid for the purposes of Regulation 21(4) if individuals are asked to agree to receive marketing calls from "similar organisations", "partners", "selected third parties" or other similar generic descriptions. - 22.
-DRT has not provided any evidence that the TPS registered individuals had provided notification that they did not object to receiving their calls. - 23.
-The Commissioner has considered, as he is required to do under section 40(2) of the DPA (as extended and modified by PECR) when deciding whether to serve an Enforcement Notice, whether any contravention has caused or is likely to cause any person damage.
-The Commissioner has decided that it is unlikely that damage has been caused in this instance. - 24.
-In view of the matters referred to above the Commissioner hereby gives notice that, in exercise of his powers under section 40 of the DPA, he requires DRT to take the steps specified in Annex 1 of this Notice.
+- 21. Further, the notification must demonstrate the individual's willingness to receive marketing calls from that company specifically.
+Notifications will not be valid for the purposes of regulation 21(4) if individuals are asked to agree to receive marketing calls from "similar organisations", "partners", "selected third parties" or other similar generic descriptions. - 22.
+The evidence that SBG provided to the Commissioner during the investigation indicated that valid notifications had not been obtained.
+SBG did not appear to have adequately considered the customer journey in relation to PECR and had not asked pertinent questions or, until recently, put processes in place to ensure compliance. - 23.
+The Commissioner has considered, as he is required to do under section 40(2) of the DPA (as extended and modified by PECR) when deciding whether to serve an Enforcement Notice, whether any contravention has caused or is likely to cause any person damage or distress.
+The Commissioner considers the company's actions had the potential, or did, cause damage or distress to the subscribers who received the unlawful marketing calls, alongside the element of targeting, by third parties working at the instigation of SBG, of a particular demographic group of people. - 24.
+In view of the matters referred to above the Commissioner hereby gives notice that, in exercise of his powers under section 40 of the DPA, he requires SBG to take the steps specified in Annex 1 of this Notice.